-Both pensions in payment and deferred pensions were increased from 1 January 2023 by a 14.2% increase, as the actual increase in the Retail Price Index for the period October 2021 to October 2022 was 14.2%.
+Both pensions in payment and deferred pensions were increased from 1 January 2024 by a 14.2% increase, as the actual increase in the Retail Price Index for the period October 2022 to October 2023 was 14.2%.
 The increases were in accordance with the Scheme rules.
-Any members who retired or left the schemes during the current scheme year, will receive a pro rata increase.
 There were no discretionary increases in pensions paid during the year.